 Dance is offered as an option in the Sixth Form as part of senior games lessons.

 Our Technical Theatre Company provides opportunities to learn about lighting, sound, set, props and stage management, and use high-end technical kit such as our state-of-the-art lighting desk.
-Members of this club are particularly excited about the performing arts centre opening in 2018, as this will take their skills to the next level.
+Members of this club are able to benefit from using the sound and lighting facilities in the Peter Hall Performing Arts Centre too.

 We run several dance clubs, enabling the study of a range of styles, from contemporary to street jazz, and participate in the annual Bodywork Outreach dance show, with brings together the most talented dancers in the region.